Alvadus/BG3-MO2-Unofficial-Plugin/README.md

 # Introduction
 Unofficial Mod Organizer 2 Plugin that offers support for Baldur's Gate 3 modding.

-# Using this with [Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720) is recommended
+# Using this with [Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720) is recommended!

 # Features
 - Automatic generation of Mods Load Order.